b-galazka/timetable-api/README.md

 ## PUT /mobile-app/users

 Adds (or updates if user already exists) mobile application user to the database.
-Responds with added data or data before and after update.
+Responds with added or updated data.
 Authorization header and request body are required.

 Schema of a request body (only phoneID and phoneModel fields are required):